osjoberg/Upgrader/README.md

 - Regular SQL can used for data changes, complicated or vendor specific DDL operations
 - Steps can be expressed in-line or in separate classes
 - Constraints are automaticaly named by convention
+- Steps that fail can be rolled back automatically, speeding up development cycle
 - Easy to debug

 ## Install via NuGet